sudhansagar/forge_careem/DESIGNDOCUMENT.md

  A cron Jobs keeps running to fetch gps points from drivers move while in a job and store in the DB.

- -Google Map API will be implementation
+ Google Map API will be implementation
   1. Distance Matrix
     API URL : https://developers.google.com/maps/documentation/distance-matrix/intro
     DESC : Distance will be calculated between the customer and drivers, by using this we should be able to decide which driver is near by to the customer